MiguVT/Timeconverter/SECURITY.md

 ## 🙏 Thank You

-I appreciate the security research community and users who help keep Timeconverter safe.
-Thank you for your patience and for helping protect our users!
+Thanks to the security research community and anyone who helps keep Timeconverter safe.
+Your patience and help protecting users is appreciated!

 ---

-For general questions or support, please use [GitHub Discussions](https://github.com/MiguVT/Timeconverter/discussions) or open an issue.
+For general questions or support, use [GitHub Discussions](https://github.com/MiguVT/Timeconverter/discussions) or open an issue.